chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 sudo chef-automate upgrade status
 ```

-The above command should return: Automate is up-to-date with airgap bundle `4.x.y` version
+The above command should return: Automate is up-to-date with the airgap bundle `4.x.y` version

 2. Turn off the maintenance mode.